-Merisa Thompson is a Research Associate on Global Food Justice and is responsible for the critical application of value chain methodology, involving – amongst other potential avenues – the use of analytical theory, political economy, ethical audits, value mapping, governance, and direct stakeholder engagement in the UK.
+Dr. Merisa Thompson is a Research Associate on Global Food Justice and works on the critical application of value chain methodology, involving – amongst other potential avenues – the use of analytical theory, political economy, ethical audits, value mapping, governance, and direct stakeholder engagement in the UK.

-She currently awaiting her PhD degree conferral on the Politics of Food and Power in the Caribbean and you can read some of her recent public engagement work on the oligopolisation of the Haitian food economy here.
+She completed a PhD on the Politics of Food and Power in the Caribbean and you can read some of her recent public engagement work on the oligopolisation of the Haitian food economy here.

-Justa is currently awaiting her PhD viva which will examine her thesis on counter-hegemonic discourses of ‘food security’ and ‘food sovereignty’ and seeks to provide answers as to how such discourse inform possibilities for food system transformation.
+Justa completed a PhD on counter-hegemonic discourses of ‘food security’ and ‘food sovereignty’ and seeks to provide answers as to how such discourses inform possibilities for food system transformation.
 Here is an overview of the five research questions of her PhD, which are also applicable to other geographic regions.

 Dr. Alasdair Cochrane is Senior Lecturer in Political Theory.
 His current research interests include cosmopolitan approaches to animal rights and the anthropocentrism of human rights.
 His expertise spans the fields of animal ethics; environmental ethics; bioethics; human rights; and contemporary political theory.
 For an impression of the kinds of themes that cut through GFJ and Alasdair’s work, see the schedule of the animal-values-and-sustainable-food-production workshop held on January 31st and February 1st 2017.